Captain-Blackstone/Compensatory-frameshifts/README.md

 Because reproducibility is very important!

-However, I highly doubt anyone will to to such trouble just to understand the algorithm... but whatever.
+However, I highly doubt anyone will go to such trouble just to understand the algorithm... but whatever.
 If you read this text, you're a good candidate)

 Feel free to contact me through my e-mail.